 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also taking aspirin, erythromycin (Eryc®, Ery-tab®, PCE®), theophylline (Elixophyllin®, Theo-24®, Theochron®, Theolair?, Uniphyl®), or a blood thinner (such as warfarin, Coumadin®, or Jantoven®).

 Warnings While Using This Medicine

 - This medicine helps prevent asthma attacks.
 For the medicine to work, you will need to take it on a regular schedule, even when you are not having problems with your asthma.
-If your asthma does not get better or if it gets worse while you are taking this medicine, tell your doctor.
+If your asthma does not get better or if it gets worse while you or your child are taking this medicine, tell your doctor.